 If you are facing criminal charges for embezzlement do not hesitate to contact San Diego embezzlement attorney Vikas Bajaj for help.

 Vikas Bajaj has more than 19 years of experience defending the rights and futures of criminal defendants in San Diego County.
 During this time he has handled incredibly complex and serious criminal matters, including those for embezzlement.
 His aggressive pre-investigative strategy limits prosecutors from building strong cases against his clients.
 As a result, he is often able to get the charges against his clients reduced or dismissed.
-For more more information, call the Law Office of Vikas Bajaj, APC to set up a free consultation.
+For more more information, call the Law Office of Vikas Bajaj, APC to set up an initial consultation.
 Early intervention in your case is important, so do not hesitate to contact us now.